Published on October 17, 2022

 This guide will walk you through key traits and the role of a resilience manager, and why this personnel is a key component for your overall resilience strategy and planning.

-While business continuity maps out a set of procedures that allow businesses to operate during a crisis while safeguarding staff, assets and reputation, business resilience refers to the ability to bounce back after a disruptive event.
+While business continuity maps out a set of procedures that allow businesses to operate during a crisis while safeguarding staff, assets and reputation, company resilience refers to the ability to bounce back after a disruptive event.
 Business continuity and resilience management must be planned carefully for a company to survive any operational downtime.

 The importance of crisis management has a role to play in ensuring operational resilience for a business.
 In layman's terms, you could get hit without being knocked down.
 An effective framework should be in place that falls under your business continuity plan.
 You need a resilience manager to oversee the business resilience techniques and strategies so you can be effective at implementing them.